db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 ### Good to know

 1. You cannot use functions directly in a Mitosis component.
 A function has to be inside the `state`.
 So add your function to the `model.ts` `DBMyAwesomeComponentDefaultState`.
 Then you can define your component inside the `.tsx` file and use it in the `jsx` with `state.myAwsomeFunction()`.
 2. Try to enable multiple ways of data-binding: For example in `select` you are able to pass in a list of `<option>` via the `props.children` similiar to standard HTML composition, but we also give the developers the possibility to pass in a stripped down option list via another property: `options?: DBSelectOptionType[]`.
 We populate this with the internal `<For>` from Mitosis.
 Why do we do this?
 We have multiple frameworks and all behave differently.
 With multiple ways of data-binding we try to provide a JS framework native experience as closely as we can.
 3. Try to parameterize a lot: For example if your component includes an icon button you should give it a text for accessibility.
 You should provide a default text, so it can't be empty, but you should also let the user change it with a property e.g. `iconButtonText`.
-4. To enable some native functionalities for Vue and Angular (`v-model` & `[(ng-model)]`) you might need to add some extra code to your component.
-At the generation process you might select `formValueà anyhow, but otherwise look at the `input` to see what you need to add to make this work.
+4. To enable some native functionalities for Vue and Angular (`v-model` and `[(ng-model)]`) you might need to add some extra code to your component.
+At the generation process you might select `formValue` anyhow, but otherwise look at the `input` to see what you need to add to make this work.
 5. Angular is pain...
 There are some issues with Angular and how this framework works:

     1. There are some `css` selectors which do not work in Angular for example `:empty`, because Angular adds a comment in a component for data-binding.